jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.4.11 PercentEqualTo

-Calculates the percentage of a raster stack that have cell values equal to an input on a cell-by-cell basis.
+Calculates the percentage of a raster stack that have cell values equal to an input on a cell-by-cell basis..

 *Parameters*: